Want to help out or contribute?

 import_multiple_files("saliva.csv", import_saliva)

 We’ve now made a function that imports multiple data files based on the type of data file, we can start using this function directly, like we did in the exercise above for the saliva data.
-We’ve already imported the user_info_df previously, but now we should do some tidying up of our Quarto / R Markdown file and to start updating the data-raw/mmash.R script.
+We’ve already imported the user_info_df previously, but now we should do some tidying up of our Quarto file and to start updating the data-raw/mmash.R script.
 Why are we doing that?
-Because the Quarto / R Markdown file is only a sandbox to test code out and in the end we want a script that takes the raw data, processes it, and creates a working dataset we can use for analysis.
+Because the Quarto file is only a sandbox to test code out and in the end we want a script that takes the raw data, processes it, and creates a working dataset we can use for analysis.

 user_info_df <- import_multiple_files("user_info.csv", import_user_info)